Kidnapping Attorneys at Lerner and Rowe

-According to Arizona law, if the child is returned to the custodial parent, guardian, or a safe location without any physical harm before police can detain them – charges may be reduced to a misdemeanor or entirely dismissed.
+According to Arizona law, if the child returns to the custodial parent, guardian, or a safe location without any physical harm before police can detain them- charges may reduced to a misdemeanor or entirely dismissed.

 Your best defense when you face monumental accusations and charges of having kidnapped someone is to hire an experienced kidnapping attorney.
 If you have been accused of or are under investigation for having kidnapped someone, call the Lerner and Rowe Law Group at 602-667-7777 or complete and submit an online case review form today.

 Arizona Revised Statute (A.R.S.)
 13-1304 – Kidnapping Someone